• Home

 While this list may seem like a lot, it probably doesn’t cover every possibility.
 But, you’ll need to include the costs in your budget, and it’s better to know before you start the project than to encounter unexpected problems or costs during construction.

-Be sure to take water quality and its effects on surfaces into consideration when planning bathrooms.
+Be sure to take well water quality and its effects on surfaces into consideration when planning bathrooms.
 It’s nearly impossible to keep one of those beautiful all-glass shower enclosures clean when you have hard water.
 Or, you can have it, but you’re going to spend a lot of time maintaining it.

 Well Water & Existing Homes